CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_formula_feeding_how_much_how_often_html.md

 Every baby is different.
-How much and how often your baby feeds will depend on your baby’s needs.
-Here are a few things to know about infant formula feeding during the first days, weeks, and months of your baby’s life.
+How much and how often your baby feeds will depend on your babyaÌ‚â‚¬TMs needs.
+Here are a few things to know about infant formula feeding during the first days, weeks, and months of your babyaÌ‚â‚¬TMs life.

 First Days
 ----------

-If you have questions about your baby’s growth or how much infant formula he or she is taking, talk with your child’s doctor or nurse.
+If you have questions about your babyaÌ‚â‚¬TMs growth or how much infant formula he or she is taking, talk with your childaÌ‚â‚¬TMs doctor or nurse.

-If you have questions about your baby’s growth or how much infant formula he or she is taking, talk with your child’s doctor or nurse.
+If you have questions about your babyaÌ‚â‚¬TMs growth or how much infant formula he or she is taking, talk with your childaÌ‚â‚¬TMs doctor or nurse.

-* Your newborn baby’s belly is tiny.
+* Your newborn babyaÌ‚â‚¬TMs belly is tiny.
 He or she does not need a lot of infant formula with each feeding to be full.
 * You can start by offering your baby 1 to 2 ounces of infant formula every 2 to 3 hours in the first days of life if your baby is only getting infant formula and no breast milk.
 Give your baby more if he or she is showing signs of hunger.
 * Most infant formula\-fed newborns will feed 8 to 12 times in 24 hours.
-Talk with your child’s doctor or nurse about how much infant formula is right for your baby.
+Talk with your childaÌ‚â‚¬TMs doctor or nurse about how much infant formula is right for your baby.
 * As your baby grows, his or her belly grows too.
 Your baby will be able to drink more infant formula at each feeding, and the time between feedings will get longer.